Try This Simple 5-Category Budget

 Other Living Expenses

-Other living expenses, which are predominantly discretionary expenses, should take up 25 percent of your income.
+Other living expenses, which are predominantly discretionary expenses, should take up to 25% of your income.
 This includes recreational activities such as eating at restaurants, buying concert tickets, buying new clothes, going to sporting events, and taking the family on a nice vacation.

-The old saying, "pay yourself first" is a good motto.
-With each paycheck, budget to save 10 percent of your pay, and you might even set up a separate account that's less accessible, to reduce the temptation to spend this money.
+The old saying "pay yourself first" is a good motto.
+With each paycheck, budget to save 10% of your pay, and you might even set up a separate account that's less accessible, to reduce the temptation to spend this money.
 Your savings are predominantly for an emergency fund, retirement, and investments such as a new home or the kids' future education.

-Debt Payoff should consume 15 percent of your income.
+Debt Payoff should consume up to 15% of your income.
 This includes your credit cards or student loans.
 It does not include your mortgage payment or car payment, which are listed under "housing" and "transportation."
-It does include any extra payments you're making toward your mortgage and car loan above and beyond the minimum.
+It does include any extra payments you're making toward your mortgage and car loan beyond the minimum.

 In this five-category budget, your savings and debt are listed as two separate categories.
-With 10 percent for one and 15 percent for the other, you’re actually spending 25 percent (in total) on a combination of savings and debt pay-down.
+With 10% for one and 15% for the other, you’re actually spending 25% (in total) on a combination of savings and debt pay-down.

 This is even more aggressive and ambitious than the other two budget models recommend.
 Use this five-category budget if you would like to create a workable budget that's slightly more detailed and effective, but not overly detailed or complex.